 FURTHER INFO IS AVAILABLE FROM THE COLLEGEBOARD WEBSITE accessed by clicking here.

-Josphat Lowoi is a graduate of the African leadership Academy (ALA) in Johannesburg, South Africa (2017) and is currently admitted to Duke Unviersity in the United States of America.
+Josphat Lowoi is a graduate of the African leadership Academy (ALA) in Johannesburg, South Africa (2017) and is currently admitted to Duke University (USA) on a us$ 80,000 per year MasterCard Scholarship.

 Josphat is a Yale Global scholar, a recipient of a full tuition scholarship to attend the Yale Young global Scholars program in New Haven, Connecticut, USA to discuss various seminal texts related to Climate change and energy.

-Prior to joining ALA, Josphat was the school captain of Lenana School and an author of a chemistry book.
-He is an Associate of Akad Education Group-Africa, where he participated in “Mentoring Future Leaders” seminar with Dr. Vimal Shah at Bidco Africa.
+Prior to joining ALA, Josphat was the school captain of The Lenana School and an author of a chemistry book.
+He is an Associate of Akad Education Group-Africa, where he participates in several mentoring activities, such as the signature “Mentoring Future Leaders” seminar with Dr. Vimal Shah at Bidco Africa.